famoser/docs/docs/code/clean_code.md

 - if processing can not continue, throw an exception (wrap exceptions if necessary to not violate information hiding) [e]
 - make parameters read-only and clearly typed (for example add the unit to variable name if not obvious)
 - name like verb - object [E]
-- group related statements together
-- minimize local variable lifetime (initialization & all usages)
+- minimize local variable lifetime (initialization & all usages) [f]
+- single expression per line
+- call only methods which affect the outcome (handle "early-out"s in the caller)

 ### loops